By CHRIS EDENS City Editor

-For the rest of the story, pick up a copy of this week’s Oologah Lake Leader or subscribe to our complete online edition E-Leader.
+For the complete story, pick up a copy of the Oologah Lake Leader on news stands Wednesday.